CodeforSouth/FL-vendor-data/README.md

 ### Bulk Download
 Bulk downloads of State Vendor Payments data available online for 6 state Fiscal Years (Fiscal Years 2009 – 2014): http://www.myfloridacfo.com/transparency/vendorpayments.aspx

-NThe files are pipe-delimited, but for many of the 23,122,218 records this isn't consistent.
+The files are pipe-delimited, but for many of the 23,122,218 records this isn't consistent.
 Some vendor names have pipes in their names which can throw off parsing, and some of the fields extend into the next field, so appear with a / (slash) delimiter instead of a pipe; which also throws off parsing.

 Contributor and Jacksonville Technology Wonk Brady Merkel has re-composed the input files which will import much easily to your favorite database engine.
 Get the corrected files from DropBox here: